Amandeep-98/AmandeepKBookStore/README.md

 01:09 PM Hi there!!
 Not feeling that well, but still get back to work as i have to complete this part asap and i started again i made covertype and icovertype files in the migration folder again amnd now my program is running stuccessfully.

 01:11Pm is the time to step ahead ;)
+01:29PM i add the migration and update my database and it build successfully yeah;)